Zeal-Student-Developers/issue-tracker/Documentation.md

 {
   "code": "BAD_REQUEST",
   "result": "FAILURE",
-  "message": "Users with zprn [list] have inappropriate/insufficient data" }
+  "message": "Users with userId [list] have inappropriate/insufficient data" }
 ```
-- The `list` would be a comma-seperated list of zprns of users profiles having inappropriate/insufficient data, with parantheses.
+- The `list` would be a comma-seperated list of userId of users profiles having inappropriate/insufficient data, with parantheses.

 > **Note:** If any user has inappropriate/insufficient data, no user profiles are created at all.
 The client must again make a `POST` request to the API with the entire corrected data.